-Any non-party who is producing Discovery Materials in the Litigation may agree to and obtain the benefits of the terms and protections of this Order by designating as "Confidential" the Discovery Materials that the non-party is producing, as set forth in section 4.
+Any non-party who is producing Discovery Materials in the Litigation may agree to and obtain the benefits of the terms and protections of this Order by designating as "Confidential" the Discovery Materials that the non-party is producing, as set forth in Paragraph 4.

-8. Inadvertent Disclosures
+VIII.
+Inadvertent Disclosures

-b.
-The parties further agree that in the event the producing party or other person inadvertently fails to designate Discovery Materials as confidential, it may make such a designation subsequently by notifying all persons and parties to whom such Discovery Materials were produced, in writing, within thirty (30) days of the producing party's or other third person's discovery of the inadvertent failure to designate.
-After receipt of such timely notification, the persons to whom production has been made shall treat the designated Discovery Materials as confidential, subject to their right to dispute such designation in accordance with paragraph 9.
+- A. The parties agree that the inadvertent production of any Discovery Materials that would be protected from disclosure pursuant to the attorney-client privilege, the work product doctrine or any other relevant privilege or doctrine shall not constitute a waiver of the applicable privilege or doctrine.
+If any such Discovery Materials are inadvertently produced, the recipient of the Discovery Materials agrees that, upon request from the producing party, it will promptly return the Discovery Materials and all copies in its possession, delete any versions of the Discovery Materials on any database it maintains and make no use of the information contained in the Discovery Materials; provided, however, that the party returning such Discovery Materials shall have the right to apply to the Court for an order that such Discovery Materials are not protected from disclosure by any privilege.
+The person returning such material may not, however, assert as a ground for such motion the fact or circumstances of the inadvertent production. - B. The parties further agree that in the event the producing party or other person inadvertently fails to designate Discovery Materials as confidential, it may make such a designation subsequently by notifying all persons and parties to whom such Discovery Materials were produced, in writing, within thirty (30) days of the producing party's or other third person's discovery of the inadvertent failure to designate.
+After receipt of such timely notification, the persons to whom production has been made shall treat the designated Discovery Materials as confidential, subject to their right to dispute such designation in accordance with Paragraph 9.

-9. Declassification
+IX.
+Declassification

-- a.
-Nothing shall prevent disclosure beyond that limited by this Order if the producing party consents in writing to such disclosure. - b.
-If at any time a party (or aggrieved entity permitted by the Court to intervene for such purpose) wishes for any reason to dispute a designation of Discovery Materials as "Confidential" made hereunder, such person shall notify the designating party of such dispute in writing, specifying by exact Bates number(s) the Confidential Discovery Materials in dispute.
+- A. Nothing shall prevent disclosure beyond that limited by this Order if the producing party consents in writing to such disclosure. - B. If at any time a party (or aggrieved entity permitted by the Court to intervene for such purpose) wishes for any reason to dispute a designation of Discovery Materials as "Confidential" made hereunder, such person shall notify the designating party of such dispute in writing, specifying by exact Bates number(s) the Confidential Discovery Materials in dispute.
 The designating party shall respond in writing within ten (10) business days of receiving this notification.
-Notification of any such dispute does not in any way suspend the operation of this

-Order.

-- c.
-If the parties are unable to amicably resolve the dispute, the proponent of confidentiality may apply by motion to the Court for a ruling that Discovery Materials stamped as "Confidential" are entitled to such status and protection under Rule 26 of the Federal Rules of Civil Procedure and this Order, provided that such motion is made within thirty (30) days from the date the challenger of the Confidential designation challenges the designation.
-The designating party shall have the burden of proof on such motion to establish the propriety of its Confidential designation. - d.
-If the time for filing a motion, as provided in paragraph 9(c), has expired without the filing of any such motion, or ten (10) business days have elapsed after the appeal period for an order of this Court that the Discovery Materials shall not be entitled to confidential status, the Confidential Discovery Materials shall lose their designation.
+Notification of any such dispute does not in any way suspend the operation of this Order. - C. If the parties are unable to amicably resolve the dispute, the proponent of confidentiality may apply by motion to the Court for a ruling that Discovery Materials stamped as "Confidential" are entitled to such status and protection under Rule 26 of the Federal Rules of Civil Procedure and this Order, provided that such motion is made within thirty (30) days from the date the challenger of the Confidential designation challenges the designation.
+The designating party shall have the burden of proof on such motion to establish the propriety of its Confidential designation. - D. If the time for filing a motion, as provided in Paragraph 9(c), has expired without the filing of any such motion, or ten (10) business days have elapsed after the appeal period for an order of this Court that the Discovery Materials shall not be entitled to confidential status, the Confidential Discovery Materials shall lose their designation.

-10. Confidential Discovery Materials in Depositions
+X. Confidential Discovery Materials in Depositions